hamoran/moranfit-env/README.md

-# reinvent-env
+# moranfit-env

-Containerized environment for Reinvent
+Containerized environment for MoranFit Code

 To install on Grace, run